f4n/corp-proxy/README.md

 in the container automatically and you never have to reconfiguring your application settings (like browser proxy, package manager proxy, ...) separately.

+Thank you to [chrisdaish](https://github.com/chrisdaish/docker-squid) for the inital container.
 It's a slim image (18MB) of Squid 3.5.23 running under Alpine Linux 3.2.

 How to use